 - Investigate the transferability of leases and contracts

 - Maintain company equipment to keep it in safe operating condition

 - Secure key employees with employment contracts

-- Eliminate non-performing or non-contributing employees from the payroll
+- Eliminate under-performing or non-contributing staff

 - Establish a management team that can operate without the current owner

 - Reduce reliance on the largest customers (diversity customer concentration)